 Rebalancing acts as a counterbalance to the movement in the markets and can bring your portfolio back in line with your long-term investment strategy.
 For example:

-- When stocks are falling in value — like they have been this year — rebalancing could mean moving money out of safer assets (like cash) and adding to your portfolio’s stock exposure, which may boost performance when markets turn around.
+- When stocks are falling in value — like they did in the initial weeks of COVID — rebalancing could mean moving money out of safer assets (like cash) and adding to your portfolio’s stock exposure, which may boost performance when markets turn around.

-- When stocks are rising — as they had been for much of the last fifteen years — rebalancing could mean taking profits (selling some of your stock investments to reap gains) and redeploying those dollars into positions that are perceived to be safer, like bonds or cash.
+- When stocks are rising — as they have been for much of the last fifteen years — rebalancing could mean taking profits (selling some of your stock investments to reap gains along the way) and redeploying those dollars into positions that are perceived to be safer, like bonds or cash.

-In both cases, you are fighting instincts to sideline assets when markets are rough or become more aggressive when markets have been good.
-Rebalancing can be a valuable tactic when market swings evoke emotion and, subsequently, emotionally-driven decisions that can derail progress toward your long-term goals.
+Your instinct may be to sideline assets when markets are rough or to become more aggressive when markets have been good.
+Rebalancing can help you fight the emotions spurred by market swings and help you avoid emotional decisions that can derail progress toward your long-term goals.

 How often should you rebalance your portfolio?

-There are no hard and fast rules around how often to rebalance.
+There are no hard and fast rules around how often to rebalance, in our view the key is that your portfolio keeps invested in a combination you are comfortable with and meets your needs.
 Here are options to consider.

 - Some investors rebalance on a pre-determined schedule, such as annually or quarterly.